29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/DecideDrivetrain.typ

  ("\n\n\n6 Wheels\n\n\n", 4, 3, 4, 3),
  ("\n\n\n8 Wheels\n\n\n", 3, 5, 3, 5),
 )
 From our analysis we decided that an 8 Wheel Drive is our best choice, since it synergises most strongly with a Differential Drive.
 Combining these two gives us great freedom for gearing, allowing greater control over torque and speed.
-Additionally, both elements will contribute to a higher power drive train.
+Additionally, both elements will contribute to a higher power drivetrain.
 The simplicity of the Differential Drive compensates for the higher complexity of having 8 wheels.
 Unfortunately, neither of these design elements give us the greatest manoeuverability, which is the greatest problem with our design at this current stage.
 This can be addressed with the wheels we choose, since having 8 Wheels gives us the most flexibility over combinations of wheel types.
 \
 \
 \